 Before looking at some average figures for healthcare plan costs, keep in mind that many employers require employees to pay part of the monthly premium, often up to half (and sometimes more) of the premium total.
 When we mention figures below, be sure to pay attention to whether we’re discussing totals or just the employer’s contribution.

-In 2010, the Department of Health and Human Services estimated the average annual healthcare premium cost in California was $4,628* for a single employee per year.
+In 2012, the Department of Health and Human Services estimated the average annual healthcare premium cost was $5,359* for a single employee per year.
 (Nationwide figures can be found in this easy-to-read table.)
 Before you gasp for breath, keep the following in mind:

 - The figure includes both the employer and employee contribution.
 In most businesses, employers share the cost with employees.
 Employers typically pay from 50 to 80% of the cost of insurance.
 However, there are a few plans available to employers who wish to pay an even smaller portion of premiums.
 Talk with a broker or agent to find out about all your options.

 - This number is an average, which reflects many plans that are considerably more expensive—and many that cost less.

 - Don’t forget, whatever the employer pays is fully tax deductible as a business expense.

 - The Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.
 These tax credits have been available since the 2010 tax year.
 To qualify for a tax credit of up to 35% now and 50% in 2014, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time-equivalent employees who earn an average of $50,000 or less per year.

 To see whether you qualify for the tax credit and to find out how it is calculated, visit “Small Business Tax Credit”.* Other sources show a higher cost.
 The disparity might be attributed to a difference in size of businesses surveyed.
 The HHS figure listed above is specific to the small group market.